 |Single male||Central Los Angeles||9-15||1 at-fault accident||$832-$4,278|

 The comparison tool also enables you to compare standard policies, which include comprehensive, collision and liability coverage.
 The results also provide basic information about company discounts and consumer complaints.
-The annual premiums shown are before any applicable discounts are applied.
+The annual premiums shown are before applying eligible discounts.

 Auto insurance discounts in California

-Low-income residents can enjoy reduced premiums through California’s Low-Cost Automobile Program.
-The CLCA offers discounts on liability coverage only and bases premiums on age, household size, income and location.
+Qualified low-income residents can enjoy reduced premiums through discounts on liability coverage only and bases premiums on age, household size, income and location.
 A single man can qualify if he earns $31,225 or less, while a family of four can qualify with an income of $64,375 or less.
 A qualified driver over the age of 24 can buy coverage for $490 annually in Los Angeles or $321 in Alameda.

 Frequently asked questions